 With the IR35 Private Sector changes being postponed to April 2021, now is the perfect time to brush up on your IR35 terminology, to ensure you’re ready to hit the ground running when the time comes.
-We’ve put together this handy IR35 glossary of terms, to help you start preparing for next year’s changes.
+We’ve put together this handy IR35 glossary of terms, to help you start preparing for the changes.

 CEST tool (Check Employment Status for Tax): The CEST online tool helps clients determine a contractor’s IR35 status.
 It works by them answering a number of questions regarding the contractor’s engagement, and the tool decides that contractor’s status.
 Designed by HMRC, it’s widely considered flawed, and many contractors aren’t keen on it being used.
 Whilst this is the case, it’s still important to understand what it is should it be used by your client to determine your status.

 Contractor – is a self-employed person who provides their services to an end-hirer or client, typically either through a Limited Company or Umbrella company.
 They work for themselves, choosing the contracts they wish to complete, and are in charge of sourcing their employment once a contract has ended.

 Control – refers to the level of control your client has over your working practices, and forms part of the three elements which makes up HMRC’s IR35 test – MSC (Mutuality of Obligation, Personal Service, and Control).
 The more control you as the contractor are able to demonstrate over your contract, so when, where and how you work, the more likely it is that you can demonstrate that you are outside IR35.